r-pankevicius/xDeploymentItem/README.md

 ﻿# xDeploymentItem

+> 2024-04-23 update.
+Added `GetEmbeddedResourceAsString`, a handy method to read embedded text files as strings.
+Nobody uses Visual Studio Unit Testing anymore, but left existing methods when deployment on file system is needed.

 The initial idea was to port Visual Studio Unit Testing DeploymentItem attribute to xUnit.
 But after some thinking I redesigned it while initial idea was not lost.